trezor/trezor-firmware/docs/tests/click-tests.md

 poetry install
 ```

-Switch to a shell inside theenvironment:
+Switch to a shell inside the environment:

 ```sh
 poetry shell